 Dimitry is the Manager, Finance and Operations and is responsible for IEC-BC’s day-to-day financial management of funding contracts and ongoing organizational operations.
 He has extensive experience with accounting, information technology, operations and event management for non-profit organizations.
 As a Labourer-Teacher, he worked along migrant workers from Mexico and the Caribbean on farms in Southern Ontario and taught them ESL English and computer skills while helping them integrate into Canadian society.
 He has also taught secondary school accounting credit courses at a private school.

 Dimitry is a strategic thinker who likes to take a holistic approach to his work.
 He is passionate about being involved through community engagement.
 Dimitry holds a Bachelor of Science from the University of Toronto, a Bachelor of Commerce from Ryerson University, has completed the Certified Management Accountant accelerated program and believes in lifelong learning.

-Chris is Project Lead for the Immigrant Employment Council of BC’s Employment 101 project.
+Chris is Project Lead for the Immigrant Employment Council of BC’s ASCEND project.
 Upon graduating from SFU, he conducted primary research and developed work plans used to review and analyze documentation into the history of residential schools in Canada on behalf of the Truth and Reconciliation Commission and INAC.
 Chris then moved to Asia where he completed Mandarin-language studies at the Johns Hopkins School for Advanced International Studies and oversaw a portfolio of skills-development and income-generation projects for the Canadian Embassy in Beijing.
 Upon returning to Canada, Chris completed studies in project management through the UBC Sauder School of Business, obtained Project Management Professional certification and, most recently, helped to deliver asset management planning strategies in BC’s non-profit housing sector.